Vyral/brad-cohen/_posts/2019-10-25-buying-a-home-doesnt-have-to-break-the-bank.md

 {% include pullquote.html %}

-**Then there’s the matter of your cash to close, which will consist of your down payment and closing costs.** Your down payment will vary depending on the loan product you use, but there are options that can allow you to purchase a property with 100% financing.
+**Then there’s the matter of your cash to close, which will consist of your down payment and closing costs.** Your down payment will vary depending on the loan product you use, but some options allow you to purchase a property with 100% financing.
 In other words, you might not have to put any money down at all.
 Closing costs will also vary, depending on the lender you work with, but will most often range between 2.5% and 3% of the purchase price.
 In some cases, though, you can negotiate to have the seller pay them for you.&nbsp;

 So, **hypothetically, a buyer whose out-of-pocket expenses are $2,000 could get a loan with 100% financing and could have the seller pay their closing costs.** This means your entire home purchase could run you $2,000 out of pocket.&nbsp;